mtaha3249/Code-Reference/README.md

 ## <a name="_page2_x69.00_y72.00"></a>INTRODUCTION

-This submission include Android APK, report and project developed on `Unity 2021.3.12f1`.
+This project was developed on `Unity 2021.3.12f1`.

 I tested build on my android device Samsung S22 with `OS 13`.
 I tested it on other devices as well, like Redmi Note 11 with OS 11 and Redmi Note 10 Pro with `OS 13`.

-Tasks, actions taken for:
+Tasks or actions taken for:

 - Memory Footprint.
 - Framerate.
 - Garbage collection.
 - Binary size.

-Besides given tasks, I further take more actions for optimizing:
+Besides these tasks, I further take more actions for optimizing:

 - CPU cost.
 - Editor Compilation.